 The advances in vision correction technology have made a customized surgery for each eye a reality.
 At CCRS, we are dedicated to bringing out the very best vision in all of our patients.
 As every eye is different, we select the safest and most ideal procedure for each patient.

 LASIK for everyone is now the concept of the past.
 Currently, we have procedures that are more applicable for people with high correction, thin cornea, dry eyes, those at risk for glare and halos, and those with a higher risk of regression.
 We also take into consideration the patient’s age and long-term vision needs.

 While several conditions are responsible for causing glare and halos following vision correction surgery, the common underlying reason is the scattering of light as it passes through different parts of the eye.

 As most light focusing occurs at the cornea, surgeries that alter its shape, such as LASIK, SMILE, and PRK, tend to cause more glare and halos.
-Non-corneal surgery such as ICLleaves the eye in its natural state and is associated with less glare and halos.
-Also, dry eye condition results in a rough corneal surface due to an uneven spread of tear film and can scatter light.
+Non-corneal surgery such as ICL leaves the eye in its natural state and is associated with less glare and halos.

 There is no optimal age for elective eye surgery.
-Instead, it is more important to assess your visual needs and explore options witha long-term goal in mind.
+Instead, it is more important to assess your visual needs and explore options with a long-term goal in mind.
 With current breakthroughs in technology, we can tailor our approach to one’s age and eye condition.
-In this way, we candeliver life-changingprocedures for those in their early 20’s to those young-at-hearts in their advanced years.
+In this way, we can delver life-changing procedures for those in their early 20’s to those young-at-hearts in their advanced years.

 The eye has a self-monitoring and self-regulating mechanism to keep itself lubricated.
 Following LASIK, this mechanism is disrupted, causing dry eyes.
 About one to two months following surgery, proper functioning is restored, and tear production returns to baseline.
-However, in some patients with a preexisting dry eye condition, the post-operative recovery can be delayed or incomplete.
-However, this condition affects the eyes’ health very rarely and can be managed effectively with various treatments.
+However, in some patients, especially with a preexisting dry eye condition, the post-operative recovery can be delayed or incomplete.
+However, this condition very rarely affects the health of the eye and can be managed effectively with various treatments.

 LASIK (also SMILE) is a very gentle procedure in which eye drops are used to numb the eye.
 During VisuMax Bladeless LASIK or SMILE, minimal pressure is applied to the eye.
 The laser’s curved interface resemblesthe cornea’s curvature, and the process is similar to putting in a contact lens.